ScopeLift/uniswap-docs-fork/docs/concepts/governance/02-process.md

 2. Create a topic in the [Governance Forum](https://gov.uniswap.org/) titled "Governance Proposal — [Your Title Here]" and link to previous forum posts and the Temperature Check Snapshot poll.

 3. Create your proposal.
 This can be done either through an interface (e.g. [Tally](https://tally.xyz/gov/uniswap)) or through writing the calldata for more complicated proposal logic.
 If the proposal passed, this calldata will execute.
 If writing the calldata yourself, please review the logic with a qualified Uniswap community member prior to posting the proposal.
-For more information on developing and advancing multi-chain Uniswap Governance Proposals, see [Multi-Chain Governance](./05-multi-chain-proposals.md).
+For more information on developing and advancing multichain Uniswap Governance Proposals, see [multichain proposals](./05-multichain-proposals.md).

 4. Ensure that at least 1 million UNI is delegated to your address in order to submit a proposal, or find a delegate who has enough delegated UNI to meet the proposal threshold to propose on your behalf.